 What happens when that “We should totally get dinner sometime!” conversation becomes a reality?
 You end up having to eat a meal with a third-tier friend.
-Maybe it’s someone you took an improv class with in 2014 and can’t stop running into, or a person at your gym who you knew extremely tangentially in college.
+Maybe it’s someone you took an improv class with in the winter of 2016, or a person at your gym who you knew tangentially in college.
 No matter how this person got into your (very loosely defined) circle of friends, they’re there to stay.
-So here are some places to eat with them that won’t cost too much money or take up too much of your time.
+So here are some places to grab a bite that won’t cost too much money or take up too much of your time.
 And you never know - maybe they’ll be in the second-tier by the time the meal’s over.

 You’re kind of ”meh” about this person, but you’re way more than ”meh” about pizza - which is why you’re having this meal at Roberta’s.
 You can’t go wrong with any of the pies, but our favorites are the Bee Sting (with chili oil, honey, and soppressata) and the Lamb Of God (with lamb sausage and ricotta).
 The rest of the menu doesn’t quite live up to the pizzas, so stick to those.
 Located in Culver’s Platform complex, you’re basically eating in a mall restaurant, but third-tier friends are the mall restaurants of your friend group, anyway.

 Rosaliné is a flashy Weho spot that’s ideal for a dinner with that friend from college you don’t have anything in common with (besides sitting next to each other in the first and only Wesleyan Ornithology Club meeting).
 It’s a Peruvian-ish spot with a lot of fish and a good selection of family-style paellas.
 The food comes out quickly, and maybe you’ll discover a shared appreciation of large pans of rice and seafood.
 If the conversation starts to lag, you can always just fall back on talking about how it looks like a botanical garden in here.